zohra009/manipulating-hashes-prework/README.md

 ```

-Let's take is one step further and print out *just the favorite ice cream flavors*.
+Let's take this one step further and print out *just the favorite ice cream flavors*.
 Once again, we'll need to iterate down into that level of the hash, then we can access the favorite ice cream array and print out the flavors:

 ```ruby
 contacts.each do |person, data|